 Deban: “New Children” linking a bridge to ageing parents, “Nova Deca” is as predictable as folkpop gets.
 Balkanika have fused traditional sounds with electronic beats and wheeled in Sanja Ilic to wail a few adlibs.
 Despite its slow build, this entry has a decent melody.
 However, this is what Balkanika have been doing for nearly two decades, therefore, this effort isn’t earth-shattering by any means.

-Kristin: Balkan ethno-pop!
-Woohoo!
-No one does that better than Serbia.
+Kristin: No one does that kind of music better than Serbia.
 Fact.
 “Nova deca” is one of this year’s most memorable songs, though it seems very low-key at first.
 The melody drags you in and doesn’t let go until the end, and don’t get me started on the wonderful flautist, who truly is the star here.
 Hvala, Serbia!

 Padraig: The studio cut passed me by.
 But I was completely won over by the live performance.
 I have no clue what they’re singing about, but their collective vocals stir emotions deep within me.
 The fusion of modern and traditional works almost seamlessly, and the group nimbly avoids the traps Bosnia & Herzegovina fell into with their similar effort in 2016.

-Steinunn: If there is anything I love as much as Balkan ballads it’s Balkan ethno-pop.
-“Nova Deca” might not be as great as what king Zeljko Joksimovic has given us or as epic as Goran Bregovic’s work, but it sure is helping with satisfying my need for the Balkan fix I so crave every year.
+Steinunn: “Nova Deca” might not be as great as what king Zeljko Joksimovic has given us or as epic as Goran Bregovic’s work, but it sure is helping with satisfying my need for the Balkan fix I so crave every year.
 All three of the singers are great but it is the ethnic vocals of Danica that stand out by far.

 In the Wiwi Jury we have 20 jurors but only have room for six reviews.
 The remaining scores are below: